blazium-engine/blazium-docs/contributing/development/compiling/compiling_for_linuxbsd.rst

          use ``production=yes lto=none`` or ``production=yes lto=thin`` for a
          lightweight but less effective form of LTO.

-.. note:: If you want to use separate editor settings for your own Godot builds
+.. note:: If you want to use separate editor settings for your own Blazium builds
           and official releases, you can enable
           :ref:`doc_data_paths_self_contained_mode` by creating a file called
           ``._sc_`` or ``_sc_`` in the ``bin/`` folder.